WIKA-Group/javascript_parsers/README.md

 For more information about parser using see the [Legacy JavaScript Parser Usage](/doc/LegacyJavaScriptUsage.md)

 # Release Notes
+3.2.0
+ - library: updated NETRIS2 `encodeDownlink` to use `configurationId` instead of `transactionId`
+ - library: updated NETRIS2 `decodeUplink` to return structured output instead of raw frames

 3.1.1
  - use configurationId in favor of transactionId in downlink